Recycling & Solid Waste

 The Independence County Solid Waste Division mission is to provide quality and environmentally sound solid waste program for the residents of Independence County by using an integrated approach of waste reduction, recycling, disposal and education.

 The Independence County Recycling Center’s operating hours are Monday through Friday 7:00 a.m. to 3:30 p.m.
-Located off of U.S Hwy 167 North on 110 Environmental Drive.
+Our local recycling facility is located off of U.S Hwy 167 North on 110 Environmental Drive.

 What Can I Recycle?

 There are recycling rules as far as what can and cannot be recycled.
 The Independence County Recycling facility will pick up the following materials at your residence:

 Paper: Newspapers, magazines, catalogs, junk mail, office and school paper, phone books, etc. Keep dry; wet paper cannot be recycled.